gwosc-tutorial/gwosc-catalog/docs/schema.md

 * `luminosity_distance`: The luminosity distance to the source.
 * `redshift`: The calculated redshift.

-A list for all PE standard names used by ligo is listed at LSC Soft site [https://lscsoft.docs.ligo.org/pesummary/stable/gw/parameters.html](https://lscsoft.docs.ligo.org/pesummary/stable/gw/parameters.html).
+A list for all PE standard names used by the LVK is listed at [https://lscsoft.docs.ligo.org/pesummary/stable/gw/parameters.html](https://lscsoft.docs.ligo.org/pesummary/stable/gw/parameters.html).

-Allowed values for search `parameter_name` keys are:
+Recognized values for search `parameter_name` keys are:

 * `snr`: The network Signal to Noise Ratio of the Matched Filtering.
 * `pastro`: The probability of astronomical origin, assuming a compact binary.
 * `far`: The False Alarm Rate of the detection in events per year.

-Other values for `name` are permitted but will generate a warning message.
+Other values for `name` are permitted and will be displayed on the Event Detail page, but not the Event List page.

-In case of being more than one search pipeline, the chosen figures to display will be the best values for the whole set.
+If multiple search pipeline results are included, the most significant values for `snr`, `pastro`, and `far` will be displayed on the Event List page.
+If multiple PE sets are included, the values from the PE set marked as `is_preferred` = `true` will be displayed on the Event List page.

 ### Units

-All masses MUST be in units of solar masses.
-Acceptable values for solar mass abbreviation are the ones accepted by [astropy units](https://docs.astropy.org/en/stable/units/ref_api.html#module-astropy.units.astrophys) module: [`solMass`, `M_sun`, `Msun`].

-The `luminosity_distance` `unit` key MUST have the value `Mpc`.

-The `far` `unit` key MUST have the value `1/year`.
+In most cases, we accept any units recognized by [astropy units](https://docs.astropy.org/en/stable/units/ref_api.html#module-astropy.units.astrophys), and we will convert to our preferred units.

+Preferred units are:

+ * Mass in solar masses (`Msun`)
+ * Distance in `Mpc`
+ * False Alarm Rate in `1/year`
-For dimensionless units, the key can be omitted or set to `null`.
+ * For dimenonless quantities, units can be omitted or set to `null`